 This post may contain affiliate links.
 Please read my disclosure for more information.

-But, a little bit of frugality now can go a long way to making more fun in your future.
-If you live frugally, it help you save enough money to invest, and well, make more money!
+But, extremely frugal living now can go a long way to making fun more possible in your future.
+If you learn how to be thrifty, it can help you save enough money to invest, and well, make more money!

 But if you are spending everything you have each month, you will never get ahead.

-Or you may be in a position now where you don’t have enough to make it and need some frugal living tips just to get by.
+Or you may be in a position now where you don’t have enough to make it and need some thrifty living tips just to get by.

-In any case, adopt a frugal living strategy is not as difficult as it seems!
+In any case, adopt a frugal and thrifty living strategy is not as difficult as it seems!

 According to Mirriam-Webster, the word frugal actually means “using economy in the use of resources.”
 So, it is using or spending the least amount you can.